- Seniors Care Overview

 1996 - The Brenda Strafford Society for the Prevention of Domestic Violence was founded and opened The Brenda Strafford Centre, initially a second-stage shelter for women and children leaving emergency shelters.
 In 2010, The Centre relocated and expanded to also include progressive housing to further support women and children impacted by domestic violence.
 The Brenda Strafford Chair in the Prevention of Domestic Violence (2007) supports research at the University of Calgary.

-1996 and beyond - From its base at Bow View Manor, The Brenda Strafford Foundation has continued to expand its seniors care operations to now also own and operate Wentworth Manor (1996), Clifton Manor (2010), and Tudor Manor (2012).
-In 2017, The Foundation announced Cambridge Manor and construction on The Foundation’s newest site broke ground in 2018, scheduled to open in 2020.
+1996 and beyond - From its base at Bow View Manor, The Brenda Strafford Foundation has continued to expand its seniors care operations to now also own and operate Wentworth Manor (1996), Clifton Manor (2010), and Tudor Manor (2012) and Cambridge Manor in 2020.